michael-collins/DART204/exercise--2.md

 ###Steps to Completion

-1. Print the reference sheet from this link.
+1. Print the reference sheet from [this link](https://drive.google.com/open?id=1ZROuSFVzVTsoUA-qa3zVKRT-1IxJQZTU).

->add link

 2. Place the reference sheet on a table or binder and secure the corners with tape.